Project Data Management and Run Instructions

 into the directory of the repository and then rungit pull

-to get the latest change.
-When you are done, you commit and push your changes back to GitHub withgit commit -am "some edits"; git push -u origin main
+to get the latest changes.
+When you are done, you commit and push your changes back to GitHub withgit commit -am "some edits"; git push

 .